Brunch & Batter

 Instructions

-• In a large bowl, whisk the flour, sugar, baking powder, and salt.
-Add the butter pieces, and using a pastry blender or 2 forks, mix until the butter is the size of peas.
-Add in the smoked gouda and chives, and stir carefully until combined.
+• In a large bowl, whisk together the flour, sugar, baking powder, smoked paprika, and salt.
+Add the cold, cubed butter and cut it into the dry ingredients using a pastry blender or two forks until the mixture resembles coarse crumbs with pea-sized bits of butter.
+Gently fold in the shredded smoked Gouda and chopped chives until evenly distributed.

-2 cups all-purpose flour, 2 tablespoon white granulated sugar, 1 tablespoon baking powder, ¾ teaspoon Kosher or fine sea salt, 1 cup shredded smoked gouda cheese, 6 tablespoon cold unsalted butter, cut into cubes, 3 tablespoon fresh chives, chopped
+2 cups all-purpose flour, 2 tablespoon white granulated sugar, 1 tablespoon baking powder, ¾ teaspoon Kosher or fine sea salt, 6 tablespoon unsalted butter, cut into ¼ into cubes, 1 cup shredded Smoked Gouda cheese, cold, 2½ tablespoon chopped fresh chives, ¼ teaspoon smoked paprika

-• In another bowl, mix the eggs and the heavy cream.
-Add the cream mixture to the flour mixture and stir to combine.
-Using your hands, gently knead the dough until all the dry ingredients are incorporated.
-Do NOT over-mix.
-The dough will resemble a moist, crumbly ball.
-Place the gathered ball onto a floured surface, and shape it into a round- approximately 7" in diameter and 1" thick.
+• In a separate bowl, whisk together the eggs and heavy cream.
+Pour the mixture into the flour mixture and stir just until a shaggy dough forms.
+Using your hands, gently knead the dough in the bowl a few times to incorporate any remaining dry bits-be careful not to overwork it.
+The dough should be slightly crumbly but hold together.
+Turn it out onto a lightly floured surface and shape it into a round, about 7 inches in diameter and 1 inch thick.

-2 large egg yolks, lightly beaten, ¾ cup heavy cream (whipping cream)
+2 large egg yolks, ¾ cup heavy cream (whipping cream)

-• After 15 minutes, remove from the refrigerator.
-Lightly beat the egg and the heavy cream to make an egg wash, and brush each scone with it.
-Sprinkle the scones with the salt and pepper.
-Bake at 400°F for 18-22 minutes.
+• After chilling, remove the scones from the refrigerator.
+In a small bowl, whisk together the egg and heavy cream to make an egg wash.
+Brush the tops of each scone with the egg wash, then sprinkle with the salt and freshly ground black pepper.
+Bake at 400°F for 18-22 minutes, or until golden brown.
 Let cool on a wire rack for about 15 minutes before serving.

-1 large egg, lightly beaten, 1 tablespoon heavy cream (whipping cream), ½ teaspoon flaked sea salt, or Kosher salt, ¼ teaspoon freshly ground black pepper
+1 large egg, lightly beaten, 1 teaspoon heavy cream (whipping cream), ½ teaspoon Kosher or flaky sea salt, ¼ teaspoon freshly ground black pepper

 Notes